 The property type also presents different risk levels.
-For example, whether your house is detached, semi-detached or terraced has a bearing on your home insurance cover.
+Whether your house is detached, semi-detached or terraced has a bearing on your home insurance cover.

 Age of your home

 As properties age, things may start to go wrong.
-From leaks to faulty wiring.
-It can be more costly to rebuild or repair older homes.
-Which is why the insurance costs are usually higher.
+From roof leaks to faulty wiring.
+It can be more costly to rebuild or repair older homes, which is why the insurance costs are usually higher.

 Building Cost Information Service (BCIS) have a useful tool to calculate the rebuild costs of your home.